Fine-Tuning Masked Diffusion for Provable Self-Correction: Experiments

 \subsection{Unconditional Text Generation}

 \textbf{Setup}.
 We first take a DiT-based MDM with $170$M parameters, using a checkpoint from~\citep{sahoo2024simple}.
 This MDM is pretrained on the OpenWebText corpus~\citep{Gokaslan2019OpenWeb} with the GPT-2 tokenizer~\citep {radford2019language}, a maximum sequence length $L=1024$, and a total of $262$B tokens.
 We then attach a lightweight $7$M parameter adapter, one attention layer applied to the final hidden state, and fine-tune it with the PRISM loss on a total $164$M tokens from the same OpenWebText corpus.
 This fine-tuning is data-efficient, using $\mathbf{1600}\times$ fewer tokens than pretraining.
+During fine-tuning, we select the subset $\mathcal{S}$ based on confidence scores.

 \textbf{Results.} We then assess the performance of PRISM and baselines on unconditional generation.
 Our primary metrics are Generative Perplexity and MAUVE \citep{pillutla2021mauve}, which respectively assess per-sequence fluency and distributional similarity between generated samples and the reference distribution.
-Moreover, given the prior observation~\citep{zheng2024masked} that a sequence with too many redundant tokens can spuriously yield better (i.e., lower) generative perplexity, we also report the entropy as a sanity metric.
+Moreover, given the prior observation~\citep{zheng2024masked} that a sequence with too many redundant tokens can spuriously yield better, i.e., lower generative perplexity, we report the entropy as a sanity metric.
 Following standard evaluation protocols~\citep{pillutla2021mauve, wang2025remasking}, we generate $5000$ samples to compute both metrics, using GPT-2-Large as the reference model.
-As shown in Figure~\ref{fig:mauve-and-gen-ppl-plot}, PRISM outperforms baselines on both metrics (\coloredul{xred}{red lines}) while achieving a comparable entropy, especially in the regime with fewer sampling steps ($N<1024$).
+As shown in Figure~\ref{fig:mauve-and-gen-ppl-plot}.(a), PRISM outperforms baselines on both metrics (\coloredul{xred}{red curves}) while achieving a comparable entropy, especially in the regime with fewer sampling steps.
+See Appendix~\ref{appendix:owt_full_results} for more details.

-\textbf{Sampling strategy.} As sentence diversity is crucial for unconditional generation, we observe that the vanilla PRISM inference from Section~\ref{sec:prism_inference} can degrade diversity.
-We attribute this to the greedy nature of the token-remasking policy that ranks positions by per-token quality.
-To mitigate this, we adopt \emph{PRISM-loop}, analogous to ReMDM-loop~\citep{wang2025remasking}: follow PRISM’s remasking scheme and add \emph{loop} steps at $t_N=0$.
-After obtaining a clean sequence, in a loop, we randomly remask a subset of tokens and unmask them.
-A full breakdown of the sampling strategy is given in Appendix~\ref{appendix: prism-loop}, ~\ref{Appendix: owt inference ablations}.